 Anglesey & Penmon Priory

 We’ll explore inside the burial chamber of the ancient prehistoric burial mound of Bryn Celli Dhu.
 See how prehistory mixes with the medieval age at the prehistoric settlement site at Din Lligwy.
 Then we’ll discover Penmon Priory in its unique setting, with its early Christian cross and the holy well of St Seiriol.

 Criccieth Castle & Penarth Fawr

 We visit the Holy Well and church of St Beuno at Clynnog Fawr on the Llyn Peninsular.
 Then we’ll explore the spectacularly located Criccieth Castle, built originally by Llywelyn the Great.
 This very Welsh prince included a very English style of gatehouse.
 Our final visit is to the Holy Well of St Cybi, located in a quiet and peaceful setting on the Llyn Peninsular.

 Dolbadarn Castle & Caernarvon Castle

-We’ll visit Llewellyn the Great’s Dolbadarn Castle in its spectacular setting by Llanberis Lake.
-Then it’s Caernarvon to see the spectacular castle built by Edward I and used for the Investiture of the Prince of Wales.
-We’ll travel back to the Country House on the unique Welsh Highland Railway.
+We’ll visit Caernarvon to see the spectacular castle built by Edward I and used for the Investiture of the Prince of Wales.
+Llewellyn the Great’s Dolbadarn Castle in its spectacular setting by Llanberis Lake.
+We'll explore this, as well as watching a slate-splitting film and demonstration at the Padarn Country Park.

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.